Back to Insights

 The Data Privacy Act Foundation

-The NPC AI guidelines build on the Data Privacy Act's existing requirements:
+The NPC AI guidelines do not exist in isolation.
+They build directly on the Data Privacy Act's existing requirements, extending established privacy principles into the domain of algorithmic processing.

 Data Subject Rights